ekmungai/eloquent-ifrs/README.md

 With a fluent interface for creating Accounts, Transactions and Reports, this package transforms your Business Objects into Standard Accounting Reports such as an Income Statement (Profit and Loss) and a Balance Sheet.

 The package supports multiple Entities (Companies), Account Categorization, Transaction assignment, Start of Year Opening Balances and accounting for VAT Transactions.
+Transactions are also protected tampering via direct database changes ensuring the integrity of the ledger.

 ## Table of contents
 1. [Installation](#installation)